Sterling slips after reaching two-week high versus dollar

 Market participants continued to expect further gains for the pound in the months ahead.

-With the vaccine programme rolling out rapidly across the UK and infection numbers falling, British Prime Minister Boris Johnson confirmed on Monday a planned re-opening of the economy would take place next week.
+With the vaccine programme rolling out rapidly across Britain and infection numbers falling, Prime Minister Boris Johnson confirmed on Monday a planned re-opening of the economy would take place next week.

 Shops, gyms, hairdressers and outdoor hospitality areas in England will re-open.
-The government was also looking at a COVID-status certification system, or vaccine passport, to help re-open larger events.
+The government is also looking at a COVID-status certification system, or vaccine passport, to help re-open larger events.

 Britain will begin the rollout of Moderna's COVID-19 vaccine in mid-April, vaccine deployment minister Nadhim Zahawi said on Tuesday, adding the inoculation programme was on track to meet government targets.